blacksmithgu/obsidian-dataview/docs/docs/query/expressions.md

 You can "index through" a link to get values on the corresponding page.
 For example `[[Link]].value` would get the value `value` from page `Link`.

+!!! note "Link Indexing in Expressions"
+    If your link is a field that you defined in an inline field or in front-matter, like `Key:: [[Link]]`, then you should index into it by just writing `Key.value`; Using `[[Key]].value` would look up the page literally called `Key`, which is probably not what you want!